alexteghipco/brainSurfer/README.md

 This guide will get you on your way to using brainSurfer.

 1) Select an underlay
 - The brainSurfer workflow starts by loading in an underlay, which refers to the surface structure on which we'll be plotting statistical maps.
+If you don't have an underaly loaded, buttons in brainSurfer will be unresponsive.
 There are some preloaded fsaverage brains you can choose to load (from freesurfer).
 For this guide, we will use the preloaded brains.
 You can choose 1 or both hemispheres (I recommend using both).

 ![](https://media.giphy.com/media/Ph73pwuwnapmwNOL2B/giphy.gif)